OJKV/QuantFinanceProject/README.md

 ## Stock and option data analytics
-#### In current project, I built a program which could be employed by quants in analysing the stocks and options.
+#### In current project, I have built a program which could be employed by quants in analysing the stocks and options.

 #### For Stock data analysis, program performs following tasks:
 *	Retrieving data of chosen stock through pandas DataReader, and plotting it
 *	Gives a  table with statistical analysis and tests of the stock(mean, st.dev, skewness, kurtosis) and plot mean return, volatility and correlation graphs
 *	Plotting Moving Average crossover and Stochastic Oscillator to identify closest trading signal.
 For a short MA we use n=20, for a long n=50.
 *	Check profitability of MA crossover and Stochastic oscillator strategies for a current stock.
-For this reason P&L and Sharpe Ratio will be used as measures of profitability.
+For this reason P&L and Sharpe Ratio are used as measures of profitability.

 #### Along with Stock analysis, our program  also conducts analysis of Option on the same stock.
 We employ assumptions of constant *risk free rate (r)* =0.05, *maturity (T)*, 1 year and *Strike price (K)* 100.
 Following tasks are performed:
 *	Computation of option price with Black-Scholes model and plot graphs with respect to parameters